Search

 How thick should wine cellar glass be?

-Wine cellar doors with glass walls must be half an inch thick, double pane-tempered, and sealed on all sides.
+Wine cellar doors with glass walls must be at least half an inch thick, double-paned, tempered, and sealed on all sides.

 Is a wine cellar worth it?

-Having a cellar where you can store many bottles of wine can save you a lot of money in the long-run.
-Purchasing wine in bulk versus a case-by-case basis will end up meaning you pay less per bottle, as many sellers often offer discounts for bulk purchases.
-And, a wine cellar can also improve your home’s resale value because it’s a rare, highly sought-after feature. <!–FAQPage
+Having a cellar that’s sealable with a quality door can save you a lot of money in the long run.
+Purchasing wine by the case versus by the bottle will end up meaning you pay less per bottle, as many sellers often offer discounts for bulk purchases.
+And, a wine cellar can also improve your home’s resale value because it’s a rare, highly sought-after feature.

 Learn More About Custom Wine Cellar Doors